In State Of State Address, Jay Inslee Calls For Climate Change Action, Addressing Mental Health

 “We’re the state that put a stop to the death penalty, and I hope this Legislature acts to definitively end this practice once and for all,” Inslee said.

-Reflecting on the increased diversity of the Legislature, Inslee noted that the new class of lawmakers includes the first Native American woman to serve in the House, Debra Lekanoff, and the first refugee elected to the Legislature, My-Linh Thai.
+Reflecting on the increased diversity of the Legislature, Inslee noted that the new class of lawmakers includes one of the first Native American woman to serve in the House, Debra Lekanoff, and the first refugee elected to the Legislature, My-Linh Thai.
 Both are Democrats.

 Of the state’s 147 lawmakers, 28 are new this year.
 A 29th new member will soon be appointed following the resignation of Democratic state Sen. Kevin Ranker, who resigned prior to the start of the session amid a workplace conduct investigation.